 We know there are challenges in delivering services in the evolving COVID-19 situation in Scotland, including school age childcare.
-Our focus must be on supporting children when they are in childcare settings, to form a secure and emotionally resilient attachment base as they grow and develop.
+Our focus must be on supporting children to form a secure and emotionally resilient attachment base as they grow and develop.
 Nurturing and attached relationships are essential to creating the conditions for all children to flourish.

 All children have a right to play, to learn and to access experiences that meet their physical, social, emotional and cultural needs, and they have a right to associate with their peers.
 In line with Scotland's commitment to Getting It Right For Every Child, children also have the right to the best possible health, with their best interests a top priority in all decisions and actions that affect them.
 Adults, of course, also have fundamental rights in relation to their health and wellbeing.